IMxSuhasTheBoy/ChaiAurJS-BE/chai-backend/README.md

 - dotenv

-> load environment variables from .env file, into process.env
+> load environment variables from .env file, into process.env (NOTE: asap* import & configure dotenv in the file that is responsible to initialise the application)

+- mongoosejs

+>

 ## 4 Data modeling for backend